DumbassAU/SigmaHostRoles/README.md

 # Installation

-- Follow the manual guide on our website: [EHR Wiki](https://ehr-wiki.netlify.app/guides/installation/)
+- Follow the manual guide on our website: [SHR Wiki](https://ehr-wiki.netlify.app/guides/installation/)
 - Or watch the tutorial by AnonWorks: [YouTube](https://youtu.be/AOLqWCbbrHM?si=nRRsNgz5-Z8XvFrs)

 <br>

-Share the download link with your friends: [bit.ly/downloadehr](https://bit.ly/downloadehr)
+Share the download link with your friends: [bit.ly/downloadshr](https://bit.ly/downloadehr)

 <br>